ethanwhite/swc-bootcamp-material/Lectures/shell.md

 	tail -1 sorted_counts.txt

 **EXERCISE: Find the row with the fewest individuals and print it's info;
-You'll need to use either head, the opposite of tail, or add an argument to sort; use --help to get more information**
+You'll need to use either head, the opposite of tail, or add the -r argument to sort to data the list in reverse**

 ### History